 Guests of the Sandals Montego Bay and Sandals Royal Caribbean are a mere (and complimentary) 10-minute ride from one another.
 This provides guests access to over 20 restaurants for decadent dining and a private offshore island for a secluded escape with a special someone.

-Guests of the Sandals Royal Plantation and Sandals Ochi have a wealth of choices.
-They are a 10-minute walk or 2-minute drive away from each other.
+Guests of the Sandals Royal Plantation only have 5 restaurants, but can visit Sandals Ochi, the largest Sandals Resort.
+They are a 10-minute walk or a 2-minute drive away from each other.

 This is a one-way valve – guests at Royal Plantation can enjoy a complimentary shuttle ride to Ochi, but guests at Ochi cannot do a shuttle to Royal.
 The resort is too small to handle the mass flow of guests that would want to take advantage of it.

 Guests of Sandals Negril can visit Beaches Negril, when coordinated with the sales managers of each resort.
 They are conveniently located approximately 5-minutes apart by taxi, and guests may access either resort to enjoy Negril’s stunning Seven Mile Beach.